executors/executors/design.md

 On its own, `execute` is a primitive "fire-and-forget"-style interface.
 It accepts a single nullary invocable, and returns nothing to identify or interact with the work it creates.
 In this way, it trades convenience for universality.
-As a consequence, we expect most programmers to interact with executors indirectly via higher-level libraries which manipulate executors directly on behalf of their client.
-Our goal of an asynchronous STL being an example of such a library.
+As a consequence, we expect most programmers to interact with executors via more convenient higher-level libraries, our envisioned asynchronous STL being such an example.

-For example, consider how `std::async` could be extended to interoperate with executors enabling client control over execution:
+Consider how `std::async` could be extended to interoperate with executors enabling client control over execution:

 ```P0443
 template<class Executor, class F, class Args...>